rinovan18/dropsolid/readme/deploying/readme.md

 environments has consequences for performance.
 Discuss any changes here with your teamlead.

-## Feature migrations
+## Migrations
-The "Basic" features contain migrations which automatically run when you install the module.
+Some modules, such as Rocketship Content, contain migrations which automatically run when you install the module.
 However, if you enable them locally and allow CMI to enable them on other environments the migrate can't run because it won't have the correct configuration due to the way CMI handles its import.
 So, in those cases it is